By D. Brian Smith

 Jaguar/Land Rover followed HMA.
 We were impressed with the display of 2012 Land Rovers, Land Rover concept cars, the new Jaguars and the new Jaguar concept cars.
 According to Land Rover and Jaguar executives, sales are up for both of these legendary British marques.
 From the appearance of the brands current lineups and some of the concepts that may be available in the near future, RR hopes the upward momentum will continue for JLH.
 God save the Queen!

-Since the kind folks at Porsche Cars North America served us journalists and photographers lunch, I was a tad late to the Ford press event.
-The Ford exhibit was filled to the gills with Ford V.I.P.'s and automotive journalists.
+Since the kind folks at Porsche Cars North America served us journalists and photographers lunch, I was a tad late to the Ford press conference.
+The Ford display was filled to the gills with Ford V.I.P.'s and automotive journalists.
 I arrived on the scene just in time to hear the end of the speech and to pick up a press kit.
 Arch rival Chevrolet did a very clever thing.
-While looking for the spot to get the jump drive with the Ford press releases, I came across a PR person who was passing out what looked to be Ford press kits.
+While looking for the spot to get the jump drive with the Ford press releases, I happened by a PR person who was passing out what looked to be Ford press kits.
 Upon inspecting the giveaway, I saw the Chevrolet Bow Tie emblazoned on the box.
 I asked the young lady what was inside.
 She said, "M&M's courtesy of Chevrolet."
 What a cheeky way to get journalists thinking about the big and revitalized Bow Tie.

 As you can imagine, the Honda exhibit was also very well attended.
 The big news at Honda was the release of the all-electric Honda Fit.
 If memory serves, the electric Fit will have a range of 123 miles.
 So, it could make a great commuter car for many people.
 We shall see.

 The folks at Kia pulled out all the stops for their presentation.
 The V.P. of Sales and the V.P. of Marketing gave a 15-minute presentation, timed to the second, detailing the company's top 15 innovations, awards, records, achievements and advancements over the last year.
-Kia, like their big brother Hyundai, is kicking butt in the sales arena, in addition to producing some stellar new automobiles.
+Kia, like their big brother Hyundai, is kicking butt in the sales arena, in addition to producing some stellar new cars.
 We all also enjoyed watching a couple new commercials with Kia spokesperson and NBA great Blake Griffin.
 Mr. Griffin's best line was, "It's nice to see an L.A. audience."
 What with the NBA strike, he and his L.A.
 Clippers basketball team haven't seen an L.A. audience since last season.
-He's probably thankful to have the Kia gig, as he can get some salary while on strike from the NBA.
+He's probably thankful to have the Kia gig, as he can get some major coin while on strike from the NBA.

 Subaru is yet another automotive brand that is setting all-time sales records.
 With all this good news from these fine car makers, I'm wondering if the recession is finally starting to show up in our collective rear view mirrors.
 One can only hope that this is so.
 Subaru premiered its BRZ Concept Car.
 Check out the photos in the gallery.
 RR believes the BRZ would be a big hit.
 What's your opinion?